Plant Pathology Faculty

-I teach the graduate course PLP6621 Applied Population Genetics of Microbes every other year and ALS3923 CALS Honors Orientation, which prepares undergraduates in the College to write a thesis on independent research.
+I teach PLP6621 Applied Population Genetics of Microbes, which is an intermediate level graduate course that introduces students to population genetics and hands-on analysis of data.
+I am also the instructor for ALS3923 CALS Honors Orientation, which prepares undergraduates in the College to write a thesis on independent research.

-- Grünwald NJ and EM Goss (2011) Evolution and Population Genetics of Exotic and Reemerging Pathogens: Novel Tools and Approaches.
-Annual Review of Plant Pathology, in press.
+- Grünwald NJ and EM Goss (2011) Evolution and population genetics of exotic and reemerging pathogens: Novel tools and approaches.
+Annual Review of Phytopathology 49: 249–67.

 - Goss, EM, MM Larsen, A Vercauteren, S Werres, K Heungens, and NJ Grünwald (2011) Phytophthora ramorum in Canada: Evidence for migration within North America and from Europe.
-Phytopathology, in press.
+Phytopathology 101:166-171.